CAOLINAN/app_server/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## install go-ipfs
+### install go-ipfs
 You can use Tools/ipfs/install.bat to install ipfs.It will copy the ipfs.exe to your system environment.
-> warnning:It will copy the file to C:\Windows\System32.So if your system environment is not there you should modify the bat file handly and excute it.
+> warnning:It will copy the file to "C:\Windows\System32".So if your system environment is not there you should modify the bat file handly and execute it.

 go-ipfs is a tool of ipfs.You can connect the ipfs using it.Change the config and you can connect the ulord's IPFS.